-Visit Past DLS Series to see descriptions and listen to audio (when available) of past lectures.
+Visit Past DLS Series to see descriptions of past lectures.

 Pecan: The Intersection of Biodiversity and Human Diversity

 In the 2021 Arnold Arboretum Director’s Lecture Series, three gifted writers examine the entwined histories of the pecan tree and humans.
 From the migrations of this quintessential American tree to its place in Indigenous culture and a searing memory of enslavement, James McWilliams, Robin Wall Kimmerer, and Tiya Miles will explore the deeper meanings of human relationships with trees.William (Ned) Friedman

 The Pecan: A History of America’s Native Nut

 James McWilliams, Professor of History, Texas State University and author of The Pecan